WuChao-2024/tros_en_wuc_check_fork/docs/boxs/detection/mobilenet.md

 ---
 # MobileNet_SSD

-## Function Introduction
+## Introduction

-The MobileNet_SSD object detection algorithm example uses images as input, performs algorithm inference using BPU, and publishes algorithm messages that include target categories and detection boxes.
+The MobileNet_SSD detection algorithm uses images as input, performs inference using BPU, and publishes messages that include target categories and detection boxes.

 MobileNet_SSD is a caffe model obtained from <https://github.com/chuanqi305/MobileNet-SSD>, trained using the VOC dataset (http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).
 It supports 20 types of target detection, including humans, animals, fruits, and vehicles.